Peter Foldy: Kanata records

 Foldy soon began writing songs and quickly landed a recording contract as an artist with a small indie label, Kanata Records.
 His first single, "Bondi Junction", was released in 1973 and the record eventually reached number one on RPM magazine's Adult Contemporary chart on July 7, 1973.
 Foldy was also featured on the cover of RPM that same week.
 The record received two Juno Award nominations, including Canadian Pop Music Single of the Year.
 He was also awarded a 1973 BMI Canada Certificate of Honour from BMI Canada for "Bondi Junction" which was a legitimate national hit across Canada.

 Foldy was suddenly appearing on Canadian TV shows, on radio station charts and on the pages of music magazines, including the popular U.S. teen publication, 16 Magazine.
 "Bondi Junction" was also released in the U.S. on Playboy Records, a label started by Hugh Hefner, where it penetrated the U.S. market place.
 Cash Box reviewed the song as "a super commercial track that will immediately influence the teen set."
-The record also charted in Billboard.
+The record also peaked at number 113 in Billboard.